How Do I Recover Lost Wages from an On-The-Job Injury?

 Do I Need an Attorney to Get Worker's Comp Benefits?

 Temporary partial disability benefits depend on many things, including your doctor's impairment rating and the wages you were earning prior to your accident.
-An experienced workers' compensation attorney can help you claim all of the benefits you can during your recovery from an on-the-job injury.
+An experienced workers' compensation attorney can help you claim all of the benefits you qualify for during your recovery from an on-the-job injury.